suryajeetlondhe/flutter_interview_questions/README.md

 critical.”

 ---

-148) 🔹What is a ValueListenable in Flutter?
+148.🔹What is a ValueListenable in Flutter?
+---
 A ValueListenable in Flutter is an object that can be listened to for changes.
-It is used to notify listeners when its value changes.
+It is used to
+     notify listeners when its value changes.
 ValueListenable is commonly used with widgets like ValueListenableBuilder to rebuild parts of the UI based on the value change.